 “CSS Report” has the meaning set forth in Section 3.e of Annex A.

 “customer” means [a TLD registry operator or other direct customer of Contractor (e.g., a root server operator or other non-root zone function).]

+“Delegation” refers to [INSERT DEFINITION FROM FOI]

 “DNS” means domain name system.